h2non/nightmare-google-oauth2/README.md

 http://localhost:8488
 ```

-Then you should see something like:
+Then you should see something like this:

 <img src="http://oi59.tinypic.com/2w3udmd.jpg" />